chromium/chromium/README.md

 Learn how to [Get Around the Chromium Source Code Directory Structure ](https://www.chromium.org/developers/how-tos/getting-around-the-chrome-source-code).

-For historical reasons, there are some small top level directories.
-Now the guidance is that new top level directories are for product (e.g. Chrome, Android WebView, Ash).
+For historical reasons, there are some small top-level directories.The new top-level directories are now intended to be for products (e.g., Chrome, Android WebView, Ash).
 Even if these products have multiple executables, the code should be in subdirectories of the product.

-If you found a bug, please file it at https://crbug.com/new.
+If you find a bug, please file it at https://crbug.com/new.